 Do you know when your website goes down?

-Your website can go down for various reason including database down or hacked. another common reason for website down can be hosting provider and that’s why you should always host your website with reliable hosting provider like SiteGround.
+Another common reason for website down can be hosting provider and that’s why you should always host your website with a reliable hosting provider.

 It’s essential for any website owner or administrator to ensure proper alerting is in place so you get notified when the website is not available.